uvaai/ml2/100 Exam/10 Questions/super-secret-hidden-folder/exam.md

 J(\theta) = - \dfrac{1}{m} \sum_{i=1}^{m} y^{i} \log(h_\theta(x^{i})) + (1 - y^{i}) \log(1-h_\theta(x^{i}))
 $$

-**Question 1.2.1:** The logistic regression cost function is made up from two separate parts for each sample that are added together.
-Explain why one could say that for every input, only one of these parts is active.
+**Question 1.2.1:** The logistic regression cost function is made up of *two separate parts*, for each sample, that are added together.
+Explain why one could say that for every sample, only one of these parts is active.

 **Question 1.2.2:** Describe what the error approximately looks like for an active part, i.e. for what inputs is it high / low and how does it change.